Ashishkumar95/Hoverbirdswiki/source/introduction.rst

 Introduction
 =============

-Hoverbird's `RW460 <http://store.hoverbirds.in/product/rw460-foldable-quadcopter/>`__ copter and FW800 plane are based on the following open source projects.
+Hoverbird's Nexus platform is is based on the following open source projects.
 In fact most of the functionality is provided by these projects which a few things added on top for making it affordable and playful for the student builders.

 #. `Ardupilot <http://ardupilot.org/>`__ with documentation `here <http://ardupilot.org/ardupilot/index.html>`__